The Royal Family has been no strangers to controversy over the years.

 The last few years have been difficult for the Royal Family, as their public image has suffered following several high-profile controversies.

-Now, with the release of Prince Harry's memoir "Spare", we thought we would take at some of the Royal moments throughout history that shocked the world.
+With the release of Prince Harry's memoir "Spare" earlier this year, we thought we would take at some of the Royal moments throughout history that shocked the world.

 Prince Andrew's Newsnight interview